Health Minor Course Requirements and Descriptions

 - Sociology 305 - Medical Sociology

-Health 280 - Perspectives in International Health
+Health 280 - Perspectives in Global Health

 Students analyze health beliefs and practices of various cultures, examine critical health issues in developed and emerging nations and assess political influences upon health and health care.
 Health policies and strategies affecting world health problems are analyzed.
 National and international assistive health groups are discussed.
 Offered annually.